MTstateIntroStats/IntroStatActivitiesHybrid/_book/15-FinalExam-review.md

 \newpage

-1. Use the appropriate Exam 2 Review R script file and analyze the following research question: "Is there evidence that adult Islanders with a University degree are less likely to smoke than those with a High School degree?"
+1. Use the appropriate Final Exam Review R script file and analyze the following research question: "Is there evidence that adult Islanders with a University degree are less likely to smoke than those with a High School degree?"

 a.
 Parameter of Interest:
 \vspace{0.3in}